 Thomas Sinnickson Gayner

 Co-CEO & Director

 That’s true every day.
 That’s true in the public securities portfolio of the companies we look at.
-And we’re really looking for the same kind of behavior from the managers of our businesses at Markel Ventures as we expect from the managers of the publicly-traded companies that we’re investing in.
-And that really doesn’t change whether inflation is low or high, but I don’t want to be caught asleep at the wheel and not aware of the heightened sensitivity and focus that I think should be applied to that line of thought these days.
+And we’re looking for the same kind of behavior from the managers of our businesses at Markel Ventures as we expect from the managers of the publicly-traded companies that we’re investing in.
+And that doesn’t change whether inflation is low or high, but I don’t want to be caught asleep at the wheel and not aware of the heightened sensitivity and focus that I think should be applied to that line of thought these days.